Dieman89/CarDealer/README.md

 ## MAIN OBJECTIVES

-i.
-To develop a piece of software that has a wonderful user-friendly environment, which will help Mr. Carlton to calculate each job estimate correctly.
+-	To develop a piece of software that has a wonderful user-friendly environment, which will help Mr. Carlton to calculate each job estimate correctly.

-ii.
-To produce an analysed report for each estimate made.
+-	To produce an analysed report for each estimate made.

-iii.
-To have components that indicate if the buyer wants additional accessories.
+-	To have components that indicate if the buyer wants additional accessories.

-iv.
-To have a trade-in allowance default to 0.
+-	To have a trade-in allowance default to 0.

-v.
-To include programming components for Calculation.
+-	To include programming components for Calculation.
 Clear, Exit and Reset.

-vi.
-To allow only the authorised user have access to the program.
+-	To allow only the authorised user have access to the program.